lonelycode/tyk-io-site-content/v1.9/about.md

 * **Zero downtime restarts** - Tyk configurations can be altered dynamically and the service restarted without affecting any active request
 * **Web hooks** - easily integrate notifications, and events into your existing infrastructure for better monitoring
 * **IP White-listing** - Grant access to only machines that you specify
+* **Size Limits** Limit the size of requests coming into your API to ensure that your services don't get flooded
 * **Batch requests** - Enable batch request processing for your API clients to minimise calls they need to make to your API, both synchronous and asynchronous supported.
 * **Health checks** - Easily query your Tyk nodes to see how your APIs are performing
 * **Mock APIs** - Create mock APIs easily using extended path management